-- Meet with instructor and/or Umoja counselor during Office Hours.
-(If scheduled office hours don't work for you, email to arrange a time that fits both of our schedules.) - Contact a classmate (Get contact info of 2-3 classmates by Week 3). - · Check Canvas for info and resources. - Writing & Reading Center tutoring
+- Meet with instructor during Office Hours.
+(If scheduled office hours don't work for you, email to arrange a time that fits both of our schedules.) - Contact a classmate (Get contact info of 2-3 classmates by Week 3). - Check Canvas for info and resources. - Writing & Reading Center tutoring